5 Foods that Decrease the Risk of Diabetes in Seniors

 Fatty fish, such as salmon, tuna, and mackerel, are nutritional powerhouses.
 They contain high levels of omega-3 fatty acids, which may reduce inflammation and stabilize blood sugar levels.
 Salmon is also a dietary source of vitamin D. Studies have linked vitamin D deficiency with an increased risk of type 2 diabetes.

 Some seniors need help preparing nutrient-dense meals that lower their risk of diabetes.
-Whether you need respite from your caregiving duties or your aging loved one needs more extensive home care, Northern Kentucky, KY, Assisting Hands Home Care may meet your family’s care needs.
+Whether you need respite from your caregiving duties or your aging loved one needs more extensive home care, Northern Kentucky, Assisting Hands Home Care may meet your family’s care needs.
 Our dedicated caregivers are available around the clock to provide transportation to doctor’s appointments, ensure seniors take their prescribed medications, and help with a variety of tasks in and outside the home.

 4. Nuts